GeekTrainer/help-desk-bot-lab/CSharp/exercise2-TicketSubmissionDialog.md

     }
     ```

 1. Update your `Web.Config` file in your project's root folder adding the key **TicketsAPIBaseUrl** under the **appSettings** section.
-This key will contain the Base URL wherever the Ticket endpoint will run.
-For the sake of this sample, is the same URL than the bot.
-But note that in a real world project it may be different URLs.
+This key will contain the Base URL where the Ticket endpoint will run.
+In this exercise, it will be the same URL as the bot, but in a real world project it may be different URLs.

     ``` xml
     <add key="TicketsAPIBaseUrl" value="http://localhost:3979/" />
     ```

-1. Replace the content of the `IssueConfirmedMessageReceivedAsync` method in the `RootDialog.cs` to make the call of the **TicketAPIClient** as follows:
+1. Replace the content of the `IssueConfirmedMessageReceivedAsync` method in the `RootDialog.cs` to make the call using the **TicketAPIClient**.

     ``` csharp
     public async Task IssueConfirmedMessageReceivedAsync(IDialogContext context, IAwaitable<bool> argument)